kslides/kslides/upgrading-revealjs.md

 # Upgrading Reveal.js sources

+## kslides Repository

 The reveal.js sources are located in `docs/revealjs` and `kslides-core/src/main/resources/revealjs`.
 One dir is for static slides and the other is for slides served via HTTP.

-The steps to upgrade both are:
+The upgrade steps for both are:

 * Rename the `docs/revealjs` dir to `docs/revealjs-old`.
 * Download the latest version of Reveal.js from [GitHub](https://github.com/hakimel/reveal.js/releases).